-Have you ever wanted to teach your dog to take a bow?
+Have you ever wondered how to teach your dog to bow?
 Well, if so you're in luck!
 We've asked Maria Ruiz, owner of Gus the talented dog she rescued in Spain, for an easy step by step guide to follow.

 If you've read my recent feature about how Gus came to be a part of our lives, you'll have read that he's never been a dog who eats a lot but will do anything for a treat.